 - Disaster Resilient Urban Development Leveraging Collaboration Between Mitsubishi Estate Residence and Academia

-Framework of Anti-Disaster Measures
+Framework of Anti-Disaster Measures and Anti-Disaster System

 In addition to basic policies and action guidelines for natural disaster and other crisis management, the Mitsubishi Estate Group has established the Emergency Response Manual setting out the details of action in an emergency.
 Mitsubishi Estate also has its own Framework of Anti-Disaster Measures to ensure that necessary countermeasures are taken to protect human life and infrastructure from disasters and to take appropriate and prompt recovery measures.
 This framework covers a wide range of measures in a detailed manner, including standard precautionary measures, assignment of responsibilities, plans for drills, plans for emergency measures in the event of a disaster, and recovery measures.
 The Anti-Disaster System is put into action when a large-scale disaster occurs or is expected to occur.
 The Disaster Management Headquarters is established, and the company will work with government officials, police, fire department, general contractors, sub-contractors, the Chiyoda Medical Association, and St. Luke's MediLocus to support stranded commuters, respond to the injured, and conduct emergency safety checks of buildings.

 In 2012 the company formed an agreement with the Chiyoda-ku government to receive stranded commuters in the event of a large-scale disaster.

 See the following for the number of buildings that have been designated as temporary shelters for stranded commuters.